-I often hear the need of employers to get their teams aligned.
+I often hear the need for employers to get their teams aligned.

 But with what?